MicrosoftDocs/query-docs/query-languages/dax/understanding-functions-for-parent-child-hierarchies-in-dax.md

 ---
 description: "Learn more about: Understanding functions for parent-child hierarchies in DAX"
-title: "Understanding functions for parent-child hierarchies in DAX | Microsoft Docs"
+title: "Understanding functions for parent-child hierarchies in DAX"
 ---
 # Understanding functions for parent-child hierarchies in DAX